jilanihammad/Uplift_App/issuesJune.md

 Scope:	AudioPlayerManager & VoiceService lifecycle.
 Suggested Approach:
 a.
 Deletion currently occurs in onComplete() before AudioPlayerManager finishes handing off the file.
 b.
-Move cleanup into AudioPlayerManager → after player.dispose() fires onPlayerComplete.
+Move cleanup into AudioPlayerManager → after player.dispose() fires onPlayerComplete (recommended).
 c.
 Alternatively, add a simple “in-use” flag on the file path list—delete only when not in queue and not playing.
 Touch-points:	audio_player_manager.dart, voice_service.dart.
 Acceptance:	No more “File not found …wav, using TTS fallback” logs after three consecutive launches with welcome TTS enabled.